JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 ## More Niche Fields in AI
 These are the fields that are more niche and less mainstream, but are still important and interesting.
 Obviously I can't cover all of them, but I hope this gives you a good starting point and a sense of the diversity of AI.
 In my opinion, these are the fields that new researchers are more likely to be able to contribute significantly to.

+List of topics:
-### AI Safety and Alignment
+- AI Safety and Alignment
-Research ensuring AI systems remain beneficial, controllable, and aligned with human values and intentions.

-### 3D modelling
+- 3D modelling
-AI techniques for helping with 3D modelling.
-Examples include papers on 3D reconstruction, 3D generation, and 3D understanding.

-### Computer Graphics
+- Computer Graphics
-AI techniques for enhancing and automating computer graphics workflows.
-Combines traditional rendering with neural approaches to create, manipulate, and optimize visual content for games, VFX, and interactive media.

-### Graph Based AI and Knowledge Graphs
+- Graph Based AI and Knowledge Graphs
-Representing and reasoning with complex relationships between entities to enhance understanding and inference.

-### Embodied AI
+- Embodied AI
-Systems that interact with the physical world through sensors and actuators, combining perception with physical action.

-### Multi-Agent Systems
+- Multi-Agent Systems
-Study of multiple AI agents interacting, competing, or cooperating to solve complex problems collectively.

-### Audio and Speech
+- Audio and Speech
-Processing and understanding audio signals, including speech recognition, speech synthesis, and audio generation.

-### Human-AI Interaction
+- Human-AI Interaction
-Developing systems that can understand and interact with humans in a natural and intuitive way.

-### Distributed AI and Federated Learning
+- Distributed AI and Federated Learning
-Training large models across multiple devices or data centers, ensuring privacy and scalability.

-### Representation Learning
+- Representation Learning
-Learning useful and efficient representations of data, including text, images, and audio.

-### Neuroscience and Brain-Inspired AI
+- Neuroscience and Brain-Inspired AI
-Using brain and neuroscience research to understand and improve current AI systems.

-### Edge and Efficient AI
+- Edge and Efficient AI
-AI systems that need to be using less memory and computation power to enable them to run on edge devices, such as smartphones, tablets, and embedded systems.

-### Symbolic Reasoning AI
+- Symbolic Reasoning AI
-Combining traditional rule-based approaches with modern neural methods to enable explicit reasoning and explainability.

-### Thereotical AI / Math of Deep Learning
+- Thereotical AI / Math of Deep Learning
-Understanding the mathematical foundations of deep learning.
-Usually proving theorems and guarantees of the optimization problems in deep learning.

-### AI for Science
+- AI for Science
-Using AI to accelerate scientific discovery in fields like drug design, materials science, and fundamental physics.

-### AI for Security
+- AI for Security
-Using AI to detect and prevent security threats, including malware detection, intrusion detection, and anomaly detection.

-### AI for Healthcare
+- AI for Healthcare
-Using AI to improve healthcare, including disease diagnosis, drug discovery, and personalized medicine.

 # Learning Resources